Lufteluke/pi-tin/README.md

 # Pi Tin

-## Update: our Kickstarter is fully funded!
-We are still taking preorders for kits [here](https://www.kickstarter.com/projects/soaporsalad/pi-tin-diy-game-emulation-console-in-a-tin?ref=profile_created&category_id=334) until May 3 2025.

 ![](images/main.jpg)

 Pi Tin is an open source retro gaming device designed around the Raspberry Pi Zero 2 W and a 2.8" 320x240 TFT display, the largest readily available size that will fit into an Altoids tin.
 The Pi Zero 2 W is capable of emulating most SNES, GBA, PS1, Genesis/Megadrive, and even some N64 games.